Instagram / Gumroad / Email

 A new soundpack

 Just released PJ-6, a new soundpack for TAL U-NO-LX synth, which is an emulation of the classic Roland Juno-60 hardware synthesizer – beefed up to become a sonic powerhouse, despite its somewhat limited architecture.
 There is a free introductory version, and the full pack is available at Gumroad.
-PJ-6: a soundpack for TAL U-NO-LX synthesizer
+PJ-6: a soundpack for TAL U-NO-LX synthesizer by black-sided sun is licensed under CC BY-SA 4.0

 Read more →